chengniedotcom/chengniedotcom.github.io/_pages/research.md

 Journal Papers Under Review
 ---------------------------

 1. Zhengrui Jiang, Arun Rai, Hua Sun, Cheng Nie, Yuheng Hu.
 (2022) How Online Information Influences Offline Transactions: Insights from Digital Real Estate Platforms.
-Under revision for 2nd round review at _Information Systems Research_
+Submitted for second round review at _Information Systems Research_

 1. Cheng Nie, Zhiqiang Zheng, Sumit Sarkar.
 (2022) Firm Competitive Structure and Consumer Reaction in Search Advertising.
 Submitted for review at _Journal of the Association for Information Systems_

+1. Tao Zhu, Cheng Nie, Zhengrui Jiang, Xiangpei Hu (2022) When Do Consumers Buy during Online Promotions?
+A Theoretical and Empirical Investigation.
+Submitted for review at _Production and Operations Management_

 Work in Progress
 ----------------

-1. Tao Zhu, Xiangpei Hu, Zhengrui Jiang, Cheng Nie (2022) When Do Consumers Buy during Online Promotions!
-A Theoretical and Empirical Investigation
 1. Cheng Nie, Zhiqiang Zheng, Sumit Sarkar (2022)  Not All Strategies Are Created Equal: Evidence from Hotels' Response to Counter the Competition from Airbnb.